RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-Then, you set up the second filter criterion, i.e. *Project id* contains *2010* and use the **AtomicExpression** class to construct the second filter expression:
+Then define the second criterion, such as *Project id* containing *2010*, and use the **AtomicExpression** class to construct the second expression:

 # [C#](#tab/tabid-16)
 ```cs